chihacknight/chihacknight.org/_posts/events/2018-04-26-logan-hack-night-4.md

 *Presentation*

-Join us as Chicagoan and author Daniel Kay Hertz leads a dialouge around the issues raised in his upcoming book The Battle of Lincoln Park: Urban Renewal and Gentrification in Chicago.
+Join us as Chicagoan and author Daniel Kay Hertz leads a dialogue around the issues raised in his upcoming book The Battle of Lincoln Park: Urban Renewal and Gentrification in Chicago.

 We'll talk about what happened in Lincoln Park during the mid-20th century and also discuss how Chicago’s segregated wealthy neighborhoods were created.